viniciuschioratto/book/README.md

 ./gradlew test
 ```

-After finish the build process we can check the code coverage report in the link from Jacoco in the terminal.
+After finish the test process we can check the code coverage report in the link from Jacoco in the terminal.
 Or we can find it inside the `build` folder in the project.

 ## Flows
 ### Book